List a job opportunity with Stark State

 Employers must read and comply with our guidelines

 The Career Services Office (CSO) of Stark State College endorses and abides by the Principles for Professional Practice and the Professional Standards for University Relations and Recruiting set forth by the National Association of Colleges and Employers (NACE).
 For a complete copy of NACE’s guidelines on Principles for Professional Practice or on Offers to Students and Confidentiality, please visit: naceweb.org/principles/.

 Career Services adheres to the aforementioned policies and guidelines to ensure the quality of our services and reserves the right to modify these terms and conditions at any time.

 All decisions regarding recruiting services provided to companies or organizations are made at the sole discretion of the CSO.
 The CSO reserves the right to remove postings that do not comply with our policies, are misleading or are determined to be fraudulently placed without notice.

 - The CSO and Stark State College adhere to Equal Employment Opportunity (EEO) guidelines and offer employment without regard to race, color, religion, gender, national origin, sexual orientation, disability, citizenship, or identity as a disabled veteran or veteran of the Vietnam era unless legally required.
 Furthermore, in good faith, the Career Services Office works only with those employers who subscribe to the EEO guidelines.

 - Employers are expected to maintain the confidentiality of student information, regardless of the source, including personal knowledge, written records/reports, and computer databases.
 An employer shouldn’t disclose information about candidates to another organization without prior written consent, unless necessitated by health and/or safety considerations.

-- Companies must provide specific information about their organization, including a valid website, corporate email, contact information (personal emails not allowed) and a detailed job description.
-The CSO will review the employer’s website for appropriateness.
+- Companies must provide specific information about their organization, including a valid website, corporate email, contact information (personal emails not preferred) and a detailed job description.

 - Your job postings or e-mail communications may not contain anything that is sexually explicit, obscene, libelous, defamatory, threatening, harassing, abusive, or hateful; or anything that is embarrassing or offensive to another person or entity.